Lehigh's Office of Financial Aid invites you to contact them to discuss the application process below.

 Non-custodial Parent’s Statement: If your biological parents are not married, and your custodial parent is not remarried, you must submit the Non-custodial Parent's Statement, along with copies of Non-custodial Parent's tax returns, W-2s and any accompanying schedules.
 These forms follow the same deadline as the custodial parent's forms.

 Business/Farm Supplement: If either of your parents are self-employed or are owners (part or full) of a corporation/partnership, the Business/Farm Supplement must be submitted along with copies of the business tax returns (Schedule C, Corporate Tax Returns and/or Partnership Tax Returns).
 These forms must be submitted by the same deadline as the Parent's Tax Forms.

-Change of Financial Circumstances: This form is being provided because your family has indicated an anticipated change in their financial outlook for the calendar year 2013.
+Change of Financial Circumstances: You may submit the Change of Financial Circumstances form if your family is expecting a change in their financial outlook for the calendar year 2014.
 The financial aid staff will evaluate this information and, if appropriate, recalculate your financial aid eligibility.
 When using "estimated income," we make a provisional award for the fall term only, with spring re-evaluations done in early November, when we will ask for updated forms and supporting documentation.
-Your 2013 Federal tax forms will be used for final verification.
+Your 2014 Federal tax forms will be used for final verification.
 We do not advise being conservative in your estimates, since later verification of income could result in reduced/lost eligibility.